 February 4, 2026 | Real Estate Advice

-When Should You Speak to a Realtor About POA or Estate Property in Ontario?
+Speak to a Realtor About POA or Estate Property: When to Start

-Many families wait too long to seek real estate advice when acting as a POA or executor.
-Early guidance can prevent delays and costly mistakes.
+Many families wait too long to speak to a realtor about POA or estate property.
+Early guidance can prevent delays and costly mistakes, especially once probate, legal documents, and multiple family members are all involved.

-It’s wise to speak with a real estate professional when:
+It’s wise to speak to a realtor about POA when:

 - Acting under a Power of Attorney